graevy/graevy.github.io/content/posts/internet.md

 ### Books

 [libgen](https://gen.lib.rus.ec) is the best[^1].
-Myanonamouse is a good private tracker for books that will let you in after an interview.
+[Myanonamouse](https://www.myanonamouse.net/) is a good private tracker for books that will let you in after a technical interview.
 The [piracy subreddit](https://old.reddit.com/r/piracy) maintains a list of book trackers; these are always coming and going.
 A filetype search[^3] with pdf, epub, etc. extensions is a last resort.

 ### Papers